ARCadete21/Capstone-Project/README.md

 The results of the predictive model for each appointment can be verified in the event scheduled in the clinic's calendar.
 Furthermore, they are also stored at Doc-IT-Right's database (along with the patient's personal information and the remaining appointment data).

-Afterwards, you can have fun interacting with our Dr. Chatbot.
+Afterwards, you can have fun interacting on our website alongside our F1 Pilot.

 <a name="credits"></a>
 ##